fpert041/Evolva/README.md

 ### STATUS:

-Structure in place:
+#### Version: 0.3 (alpha)

+Structure:
  - main() cpp calls object's class-wrapper (Evolva hpp+cpp) and registers the external's interface functions for Max.

  - The 'Evolva' class calls up the main algorithmic structure (Evolution) and the population-defining classes (Population <- Individual).
  - "FitnessFuncs" hpp+cpp contain the global methods/variables that set the target solution ("Goal" namespace)

-The external compiles, interfaces with Max and can launch a separate thread.
-There are at least two types of bugs that prevent me from making the external fully operational (see below).

-### ISSUES:
+### WIP/TODO:

-- At the moment it compiles and runs in Max, but I am having troubles stabilizing the 2ndary thread (mutexes, safe termination etc):
+- At the moment it compiles and runs in Max.
+It outputs MIDI notes based on an simple mapping of the evolving fittest individual's genetic code

-    * If I implement the full threading system (mutex - safe), as I thought it may need to run, Max crashes
-    * At present, I would like to integrate the comments where I placed // <<<<<<<< after the line - Note: they are commented out because make the program crash if uncommented
+- Notes on things to look at:
+    * The multithreading system does not use mutex locks.
+It seems stable enough but... is it?
+Max crashes if I add mutexes (I placed them as comments in the code to remind myself)
+    * I would like to make the musical mapping of the genotype easierr, more complex and more flexible.

-- In "Evolva::threaded_function(...)":
+- Mutex possible issue in "Evolva::threaded_function(...)":

 ```
 int notesPlayed = 0;
-//<<<<<<<<<<<<<<<< { *BUG IN MUTEX! }
+//<<<<<<<<<<<<<<<< { *BUG IN MUTEX? }
 /////systhread_mutex_lock(t_mutex); //make sure that other threads cannot change critical variables whilst outputting
 if(!notesToPlay.empty()){ // make sure "notes to play" IS_NOT an empty list of notes
     while(notesPlayed < notesPerUpdate){